nfdi4objects/n4o-graph/README.md

 The following environment variables can be used for configuration:

-- PORT
+- PORT - port to publish n4o-graph-apis (public read access)
+- IMPORT - port to publish n4o-graph-importer (with write access!)
-- STAGE
+- STAGE - stage directory (default: `./stage`)
-- DATA
+- DATA - data directory (optional, default: `./data`)

 ## License